-Richard Buxton, head of UK equities at Merian Global Investors, says the revised corporate governance code includes some radical changes that could help to rebuild public confidence in business.
+Richard Buxton, portfolio manager for the UK Alpha Fund, says corporate governance is a key consideration when making investment decisions for the fund.
+He says the revised UK governance code for companies includes some radical changes that could help to rebuild public confidence in business.

 Last year, following extensive consultation with companies, asset owners and asset managers, the Financial Reporting Council issued a revised UK Corporate Governance Code – the latest in an evolving line stemming all the way back to the original Cadbury Code established in 1992.
 Companies should be acting in accordance with the new Code this year and reporting on how they have done so in their annual reports on 2019 published next year.

 The new Code is shorter and built around a set of Principles alongside more detailed Provisions.
 The aim is to be less ‘rules-based’ in favour of a more generic set of standards and behaviours which are to be expected.
 The flexibility offered companies by choosing to ‘comply or explain’ remains central.
 One size does not have to fit all, if there are perfectly good reasons for key aspects of corporate behaviour to differ.

 That said, I do think that the new Code is a pretty radical document.
 Let me quote the first two Principles:

 A. A successful company is led by an effective and entrepreneurial board, whose role is to promote the long-term sustainable success of the company, generating value for shareholders and contributing to wider society.